canelmas/let/README.md

             Manifest.permission.CAMERA
 })
 private void skipTutorial() {
-    // permissions needed for best experience are granted; let' go to the app's home screen startActivity(new Intent(this, HomeActivity.class));
+    // permissions needed for best the app experience are granted; let's go to the app's home screen startActivity(new Intent(this, HomeActivity.class));
 }
 ```